 How to get the most out of your email marketing

 You’ve built a healthy email list, you’ve sent valuable content to your subscribers, and your readers have opened and clicked the email.
-While the average B2B marketer might consider this campaign completed, we know a great email marketer such as yourself will take one more step for the best results.
+While the average B2B marketer might consider this campaign completed, we know a great email marketer will take one more step for the best results.

 For subscribers who bounced:

 Look up the contact’s LinkedIn details to see if he or she moved companies.
-Further, you should call the company for more information.
+Alternatively, you can ring the company for more information.
 If the company asks why you are calling, say you want to ensure the contact is still receiving your thought leadership email marketing.
 Perhaps the email address you have on file is incorrect?

-If you find out that the contact did leave the company, ask if you can speak to the new person for their role.
+If you determine the contact did leave the company, ask if you can speak to the new contact.
 This is the perfect chance to set up a meeting and build a new relationship.
-It doesn’t even have to be an immediate sales pitch.
-Just a phone call or a meetup for a coffee to introduce yourself and learn about some of the projects or difficulties that your contact may be involved in in the near future.
 Sometimes a new contact can be the key factor in converting a prospect into a customer.

-*Note: Extu ensures hard bounces are automatically removed from your list before your next email send.
-Once you get a new contact’s email address and receive permission to send him or her email marketing, you can upload the new email address into the email platform, Campaign Monitor.
-If you need help, please don’t hesitate to call us and ask for assistance.
+*Note: Extu ensures bounces are automatically removed from your list before your next email send.
+Once you get a new contact’s email address and receive permission to send him or her email marketing, you can upload the new email address into Extu’s Campaign Monitor email platform.
+If you need help, you can call us and ask for assistance.

 For more ways to make the most of bounces, read eMail Bounces: Make it an opportunity.